NO Borer Protects History

 Kiwicare has supplied NO Borer products to many historic places for treatment of timbers during renovations.

-The Terrace Station Charitable Trust were advised to use NO Borer during their renovations.
+The Terrace Station Charitable Trust was advised to use NO Borer during their renovations.
 Trustee Kate Foster contacted Kiwicare we were happy to help.
 Kiwicare supports the great work of such trusts.
 It is vital that the history of New Zealand is preserved and places of history and beauty are maintained for this and future generations to enjoy and learn from.